Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

 The problem of variable selection arises when modelling the relationship between a response variable, $Y$, and $p$ potential explanatory variables $x_1,\ldots x_p$.
 The multi-model setting emerges when attempting to identify the most relevant subsets of predictors, making it a natural candidate for the reversible jump sampler.
 For example, under a regression model with Normal errors we have

 where $\gamma=(\gamma_1,\ldots,\gamma_p)$ is a binary vector indexing the subset of $x_1,\ldots x_p$ to be included in the linear model, $X_{\gamma}$ is the design matrix whose columns correspond to the indexed subset given by $\gamma$, and $\beta_{\gamma} $ is the corresponding subset of regression coefficients.
-For examples and algorithms in this setting and beyond see e.g. \citet{george+m93}, \citet{smith+k96} and \citet{nott+l04}.
+Various extensions to more complex settings have also been proposed.
+See \citet{nott+l04} and \cite{fostergo2012} for generalised linear and mixed models, \citet{lamnisosgs2009} for probit regression, and \citet{newcombeabppr2017} for Weibull regression.

-\item[Non-parametrics: ] Within Bayesian non-parametrics, many authors have successfully explored the use of the reversible jump sampler as a method to automate the knot selection process when using a $P$-th order spline model for curve fitting \citep{denison+MS98,dimatteo+gk01}.
+It is well known that regression splines can be estimated within the linear model framework.
+Many authors have successfully explored the use of the reversible jump sampler as a method to automate the knot selection process when using a $P$-th order spline model for curve fitting \citep{denison+MS98,dimatteo+gk01}.
 Here, a curve $f$ is estimated by